National Register Listings in Mercer County, Kentucky

 Mercer County Timeline

-This timeline provides a condensed summary of the historical journey of Mercer County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Mercer County, Kentucky.

 - 1776: Mercer County is established as one of the first counties in Kentucky.